-In Australia in 2018, COPD accounted for almost half of the total burden of disease due to respiratory conditions (48%) and 3.5% of the total disease burden 41 .
+In Australia in 2018, COPD accounted for almost half of the total burden of disease due to respiratory conditions (48%) and 3.5% of the total disease burden $^{41}$ .

-In 2018, COPD was the fourth leading specific cause of total disease burden41.
+In 2018, COPD was the fourth leading specific cause of total disease burden.

 The impact of COPD varies between population groups.
-The burden of disease is higher for Aboriginal and Torres Strait Islander peoples36, people living in remote areas and areas of socioeconomic disadvantage2.
+The burden of disease is higher for Aboriginal and Torres Strait Islander peoples, people living in remote areas and areas of socioeconomic disadvantage.